 About me

 I am a second-year Ph.D. student in the Yale Graphics Group, performing computer graphics research under Dr. Theodore Kim.
 I recieved my B.S. in Computer Science from Yale in 2024.
 My research interests include geometry processing, fractal geometry and physical simulation.
-I was selected as a runner-up for the 2024 CRA Outstanding Undergraduate Researcher Award.

 Publications